Mayitzin/ahrs/README.md

 ## Note for future versions

-`ahrs` is still moving away from plotting and data handling submodules to better focus in the algorithmic parts.
+`ahrs` moves away from plotting and data handling submodules to better focus in the algorithmic parts.
 Submodules `io` and `plot` are not built in the package anymore and, eventually, will be entirely removed from the base code.

 This way you can also choose your favorite libraries for data loading and visualization.
-This also means, getting rid of its dependency on `matplotlib`.
+This also means, getting rid of its dependency on `matplotlib` too.